ttyobiwan/camora/README.md

 )
 ```

-The app requires some broken like Redis, but it can take anything that satisfies the `Broker` interface.
+The app requires some broker like Redis, but it can take anything that satisfies the `Broker` interface.

 After that, you can define your tasks: